kinecosystem/kin-website-docs/docs/kin-architecture-overview.md

 - sending Kin transactions (including batched earns) from app accounts, with optional [invoice support](/how-it-works#invoices)
 - checking transaction status

-**Note**: One of the primary purposes of this SDK is to securely transact and pay earns to your users using your developer wallet.
+**Note: One of the primary purposes of this SDK is to securely transact and pay earns to your users using your developer wallet.
 This wallet needs to be safely stored on your server.
-Kin is money, and you need to make sure it’s protected.
+Kin is money, and you need to make sure it’s protected.**

 Additionally, having a backend server is required for making use of the offered [webhooks](/how-it-works#webhooks):